International Humanitarian Law

 Full course description

-Students that have successfully completed this course are able to identify the relevant rules and principles of International Humanitarian Law and apply them to actual situations.
-They also have a good understanding of the strengths and weaknesses of International Humanitarian Law.
+Students who have successfully completed this course are able to identify analyse and interpret the facts of contemporary armed conflicts, identify the relevant rules of International Humanitarian Law applicable and apply these rules.
+They will also have a good understanding of the strengths and weaknesses of International Humanitarian Law.

 E. Crawford and A. Pert, International Humanitarian Law (2nd ed.; Cambridge: CUP, 2020)